PulsarBlow/WebLinking/README.md

 ## Getting Started

-This implementation provides two .NET Standard 2.0 NuGet packages and a demo MVC application.
+This implementation provides two .NET Standard 2.0 NuGet packages and a sample API.

 ### WebLinking.Core

 The core implementation of the specification.\
-Provides Link header format definition and abstractions.\
+Provides Link header format definition and abstractions.

 This library helps you add Web Linking RFC support into your .NET Application (.NET Framework or .NET Core).